IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 # AbundanceConditionalOccupancy

+This model is for a single species, and will be replicated for 6 different bird species.
+They are all migratory boreal songbirds and I expect they will react differnetly to the environmental conditions reflected in the model both due to the species distribution, the regional density, their habitat preferences, and their vocal/territorial behaviours.

+The data was gathered using ARUs (Autonomous Recording Units) and processed during the first few hours around dawn.
+All deteceted individuals of each species of interest is tagged.

-This integrated abundance-occupancy model addresses the different ecological processes that affect the measures of occupancy and abundance.
+This single-species integrated abundance-occupancy model addresses the different ecological processes that affect the measures of occupancy and abundance.

 The two observations we have are presence/absence and count for each site per recording, or visit.